gitlabhq/gitlabhq/doc/development/testing_guide/end_to_end_tests.md

 architecture.
 There is some documentation about it in GitLab QA project [here][gitlab-qa-architecture].

-Once you decided we to put test environment orchestration scenarios and instance specs, take a looks at [relevant documentation][instance-qa-readme]
+Once you decided were to put test environment orchestration scenarios and instance specs, take a looks at [relevant documentation][instance-qa-readme] and examples in [the `qa/` directory][instance-qa-examples].

 ## Where can I ask for help?